hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

     function added later.
   * `model`: Loaded model, in PyTorch or Tensorflow 2.x.
 This should be moved to the device the audio tensor is on.
-  * `batch_size`: The participants are responsible for estimating the `batch_size` that will achieve high-throughput while maintaining appropriate memory constraints.
-    However, `batch_size` is a useful feature for end-users to be able to toggle.
   * **Returns:**
     * embedding: A `float32` `Tensor` with shape (`n_sounds, embedding_size)`.